TilBlechschmidt/WebGrid/docs/kubernetes/storage.md

 ```

 ??? tip "Limiting the storage size"
     By default the grid uses at most 50GB of storage for each volume and deletes old videos to keep the occupancy below that.
-You may change this value by adding the `recording.sizeLimit` value with a Kubernetes compatible string like `50G`.
+You may change this value by adding the `recording.sizeLimit` value with an integer like `50` (representing GB).
 For more details, refer the [configuration defaults](./configuration.md#value-reference).

 ## Persistent Volume